iambrainstorming/iambrainstorming.github.io/src/chapters/wellness/smartpushti-intro.md

 Our goal is to explore whether decentralized technology can help communities collectively create knowledge, establish reputation, fund useful work, and make decisions without depending entirely on a centralized company or platform.

-## Food Is Just the Beginning 🌱

-Today, SmartPushti starts with food.

-People can learn recipes, share what they cook, build reputation for preparing tasty and nutritious meals, and eventually share, sell, or exchange homemade dishes with their neighbours.

-But underneath the food layer is something much bigger:

-**a community governance system.**
+## Building an Open Health Care Ecosystem 🌿

+SmartPushti is building an open, community-driven ecosystem for health and wellness.

-We want to build an ecosystem where people can contribute knowledge, earn reputation, support useful ideas, and collectively decide what deserves attention and funding.
+Our vision is to create a platform where people can contribute knowledge, earn reputation, support useful ideas, and collectively decide what deserves attention and funding through transparent community governance.

-And eventually, we want to expand beyond recipes into a broader **Web3 health and wellness ecosystem**:
+Rather than keeping health knowledge isolated within institutions, we want to connect researchers, clinicians, educators, patients, and local communities on open, decentralized infrastructure.
+Health research, evidence-based discussions, and community knowledge should be accessible to everyone, not confined to a few organizations.

+The ecosystem will grow across many areas of health and wellness, including:

 * Nutrition
 * Fitness